jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/tank_regiment.rst

 --------------------------------
 Flame Tank Regiment
 --------------------------------
 GBR only.
 Requires Motor Pool with Flame Tanks upgrade.
 Flamethrower on wheels.
-With the armor class 75% resistance to gunfire, they are serious infantry killers.
+With the tank attribute they are high resistant to gunfire, making them serious infantry killers.
 The damages are too low for anything else, though, even with the morale damage they don't stand a chance against armor.

 --------------------------------
 Armored Rocket Truck Regiment